HIM0KIM0RI/HIM0KIM0RI/README.md

 As of 2/2/26, I have 5,363.7 hours [223d 11h 42m] on this game..
 I don't even play it often anymore HELPPP guys I promise I touch grass

 Not gonna make a whole DNI but I hide and block freely and without warning, I usually only temphide, but I may permahide/block if you do something greatly upsetting, I have a personal issue with you, or our views do not match.
-I also hide any and all NSFW skins + Proshippers
+I also hide any and all NSFW skins + Proshippers, Respectfully, get help gang

 SIGN MY ATABOOK I GUESS: https://him0kim0ri.atabook.org